 My daughter is dressed up like Piet and my son is wearing a cape like Sint.
 This is the best I could manage with my two strong willed children.

 I have come to really love the Sinterklaas season.
 There are so many activities for the kids during this time.
-For the kids of the Netherlands Sint and Piet are real tangible people who they can meet and touch and interact with all season as opposed to a mystical being that sits around malls.
+For the kids of the Netherlands, Sint and Piet are real tangible people who they can meet and touch and interact with all season as opposed to a mystical being that sits around at the malls.
 I love it.